RobTillaart/SRF05/README.md

 In fact humidity has an effect which increases with temperature so the formula is more complex.
 See discussion - https://forum.arduino.cc/t/ultrasonic-sensor-to-determine-water-level/64890/12

-Note that the speed of sound is also altered by air pressure (sea level .. up in sky) and wind speed.
-The latter is a bit compensated for as it is one time "against" the wind and one time "with" the wind.
+Note that the speed of sound is also altered by air pressure (sea level .. high in sky) and wind speed.
+The latter is a bit compensated for, as the acoustic pulse will go one time "against" the wind and one time "with" the wind.

 #### Table speed of sound for temperature and humidity in air at sea level.

+(table redone completely in 0.2.0)

 Temperature in Celsius, Humidity in %, constant pressure == 1013 mBar.